Do you have a tank top or sleeveless dress that doesn’t fit well on top?

-Now, before you take out the pins, measure the distance down from the outer edge of the shirt and write down how far the pin is placed from the fold of the fabric.
+Now, before you take out the pins, measure the distance down from the outer edge of the shirt (the armhole) and write down how far the pin is placed from the fold of the fabric.

 You’ll understand it better in the next few steps.